ets-labs/python-dependency-injector/docs/introduction/di_in_python.rst

 It also helps you in configuring project for the different environments: replace an API client with a stub on the dev or stage.

 Objects assembling is consolidated in the container.
-Dependencies and injections are defined explicitly.
+Dependency injections are defined explicitly.
 This makes easier to understand and change how application works.

 Testing, Monkey-patching and dependency injection